A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Benchmarks For Zero-shot Generalisation In Reinforcement Learning

 \paragraph{Compositional Generalisation in Contextual MDPs.} Compositional generalisation is a key point of interest for many researchers (see \cref{subsection:backgroundgen}).
-In \emph{controllable} environments, different evaluation protocols enable us to test for some of the forms of compositional generalisation introduced in \cref{subsection:backgroundgen} \citep{hupkesCompositionalityDecomposedHow2020}: (1) Systematicity can be evaluated using a multidimensional context set, and testing on novel combinations of the context dimensions not seen at training time (combinatorial interpolation in \cref{fig:evalprotcontrol}).
-(2) Productivity can be evaluated with ordinal or continuous factors, measuring the ability to perform well in environments with context values beyond those seen at training time (either type of extrapolation in \cref{fig:evalprotcontrol}).
-If dealing with CMDPs where the context space is partially language, as in language-conditioned RL \citep{luketinaSurveyReinforcementLearning2019}, then the evaluations discussed in \citep{hupkesCompositionalityDecomposedHow2020} can be directly applied to the language space.
-Crucially, a controllable environment with a structured context space is required to test these forms of compositional generalisation, and to ensure that the agent is seeing truly novel combinations at test time; this is difficulty to validate in PCG environments like OpenAI Procgen \citep{cobbeLeveragingProceduralGeneration2020} or NLE \citep{kuttlerNetHackLearningEnvironment2020}.
+In \emph{controllable} environments, different evaluation protocols enable us to test for some of the forms of compositional generalisation introduced in \cref{subsection:backgroundgen} \shortcite{hupkesCompositionalityDecomposedHow2020}: (1) Systematicity can be evaluated using a multidimensional context set, and testing on novel combinations of the context dimensions not seen at training time (combinatorial interpolation in \cref{fig:evalprotcontrol}).
+(2) Productivity can be evaluated with ordinal or continuous factors, measuring the ability to perform well in environment instances with context values beyond those seen at training time (either type of extrapolation in \cref{fig:evalprotcontrol}).
+If dealing with CMDPs where the context space is partially language, as in language-conditioned RL \shortcite{luketinaSurveyReinforcementLearning2019}, then the evaluations discussed by \shortciteA{hupkesCompositionalityDecomposedHow2020} can be directly applied to the language space.
+Crucially, a controllable environment with a structured context space is required to test these forms of compositional generalisation, and to ensure that the agent is seeing truly novel combinations at test time; this is difficult to validate in PCG environments like OpenAI Procgen \shortcite{cobbeLeveragingProceduralGeneration2020} or NLE \shortcite{kuttlerNetHackLearningEnvironment2020}.

-The other forms of compositional generalisation in \citep{hupkesCompositionalityDecomposedHow2020} require additional structure not captured by the choices of evaluation protocol, and we describe what testing these forms could entail here: (3) substitutivity through the use of synonyms (in language) or equivalent objects and tools; (4) locality through comparing the interpretation of an agent given command A and command B separately vs.\ the combination of A + B and if those interpretations are different; and (5) overgeneralisation through how the agent responds to exceptions in language or rules of the environment.
+The other forms of compositional generalisation in \shortcite{hupkesCompositionalityDecomposedHow2020} require additional structure not captured by the choices of evaluation protocol, and we describe what testing these forms could entail here: (3) substitutivity through the use of synonyms (in language) or equivalent objects and tools; (4) locality through comparing the interpretation of an agent given command A and command B separately vs.\ the combination of A + B and if those interpretations are different; and (5) overgeneralisation through how the agent responds to exceptions in language or rules of the environment.